zevv/nim-async-issue/README.md

   like asyncHttp are built.
 A well-known application using stdlib async is the Nim forum itself.

-- Implementing async I/O is not trivial, and the Nim libraries has had some bugs, missing features or other issues (references).
-Some were fixed and addressed in the past, but some are still open (references).
-Also, some issues are more serious then others: some are considered blockers for a 1.0 Nim release (reference).
+- Implementing async I/O is not trivial, and the Nim libraries has had some bugs, missing features or other issues.
+Some were fixed and addressed in the past, but some are still open [4][5].
+Also, some issues are more serious then
+  others: some are considered blockers[2][6] for a 1.0 Nim release.

-- A bit over a year ago a third-party implementation of async I/O called `Chronos` (reference) was created by people who had specific demands on the I/O layer that the Nim std lib could at time not fill.
+- A bit over a year ago a third-party implementation of async I/O called `Chronos`[1] was created by people who had specific demands on the I/O layer that the Nim std lib could at time not fill.
 Chronos was originally a fork from nim async library, but has undergone some breaking API changes.
   Chronos has seen steady development over the last year, diverging more and